 Feather River College is a drug and alcohol-free campus.

 Here's the link to the Aiki Summer Retreat 2016 schedule.
 Please keep in mind that the schedule can change!

 We'll be sending everyone who signs up emails with all of the necessary information for a great Retreat.

 If you have any questions, please don't hesitate to contact us!

 Don't Miss Out!

 Keep posted on everything Aiki Summer Retreat!
+Watch 6 free instructional videos from last year’s Aiki Summer Retreat.
 Catch all of our discounts, specials and contests.
-Get FREE sensei interviews, aikido webinars, videos and all the other fun things we can think of.
+Get free sensei interviews, aikido webinars, and all the other fun things we can think of.

 We value your privacy and would never spam you.